The Voice (Russian TV series)

 The Voice (Голос) is a Russian singing competition television series broadcast on Channel One.
-Based on the original The Voice of Holland, it has aired eight seasons and aims to find currently unsigned singing talent (solo or duets, professional and amateur) contested by aspiring singers, age 17 or over, drawn from public auditions.
+Based on the original The Voice of Holland, it has aired eight seasons and aims to find currently unsigned singing talent (solo or duets, professional and amateur).
+The competition is contested by aspiring singers, age 17 or over, drawn from public auditions.
 The winner is determined by television viewers voting by telephone, SMS text, and The Voice App.

-The winners of the ten seasons have been: Dina Garipova, Sergey Volchkov, Alexandra Vorobyova, Hieromonk Fotiy, Darya Antonyuk, Selim Alakhyarov, Petr Zakharov, Asker Berbekov, Yana Gabbasova and Alexander Volkodav.
+The winners of the thirteen seasons have been: Dina Garipova, Sergey Volchkov, Alexandra Vorobyova, Hieromonk Fotiy, Darya Antonyuk, Selim Alakhyarov, Petr Zakharov, Asker Berbekov, Yana Gabbasova, Alexander Volkodav, Viktoria Solomakhina, Bogdan Shuvalov, and David Sanikidze.

 The series employs a panel of four coaches who critique the artists' performances and guide their teams of selected artists through the remainder of the season.
 They also compete to ensure that their act wins the competition, thus making them the winning coach.
 The original panel featured Dima Bilan (seasons 1–3, 5–6, 10), Pelageya (seasons 1–3, 6, 10), Alexander Gradsky (seasons 1–4, 6, 10), and Leonid Agutin (seasons 1–3, 5–6, 10).
-The panel for the upcoming eleventh season will feature Basta (seasons 4, 7, 9, 11–), Polina Gagarina (seasons 4–5, 8–9, 11–), Vladimir Presnyakov (season 11–), and Anton Belyaev (season 11–).
-Other coaches from previous seasons include Grigory Leps (seasons 4–5), Ani Lorak (season 7), Konstantin Meladze (seasons 7–8), Sergey Shnurov (seasons 7–9), and Valeriy Syutkin (seasons 8 and 9).
+The coaching panel for the most recent thirteenth season featured Basta (seasons 4, 7, 9, 11, 13–), Polina Gagarina (seasons 4–5, 8–9, 11–), Hibla Gerzmava (season 13–) and Anton Belyaev (seasons 11–).
+Other coaches from previous seasons include Grigory Leps (seasons 4–5), Ani Lorak (season 7), Konstantin Meladze (seasons 7–8), Sergey Shnurov (seasons 7–9), Valeriy Syutkin (seasons 8–9), Vladimir Presnyakov (seasons 11–12), and Zivert (season 12).

 The Voice began airing on October 5, 2012, as an autumn-winter TV season program.
 The show proved to be a hit for Channel One.
-In April 2020, Channel One renewed the series through its ninth season that premiered on October 9, 2020.
+So far, the series has aired for thirteen seasons.

 Conception

 An adaptation of the Dutch show The Voice of Holland, Channel One announced the show under the name Голос (The Voice).

-In each season, the winner receives ₽1,000,000 (≈$16,000) and a record deal with Universal Music Group.
+In each season, the winner receives ₽1,000,000 (approx. USD 16,000) and a record deal with Universal Music Group.